Papers

 Abstract

-Engaging in the deliberate generation of abnormal outputs from large language models (LLMs) by attacking them is a novel human activity.
-This paper presents a thorough exposition of how and why people perform such attacks.
+Engaging in the deliberate generation of abnormal outputs from Large Language Models (LLMs) by attacking them is a novel human activity.
+This paper presents a thorough exposition of how and why people perform such attacks, defining LLM red-teaming based on extensive and diverse evidence.
 Using a formal qualitative methodology, we interviewed dozens of practitioners from a broad range of backgrounds, all contributors to this novel work of attempting to cause LLMs to fail.
-We relate and connect this activity between its practitioners' motivations and goals; the strategies and techniques they deploy; and the crucial role the community plays.
-As a result, this paper presents a grounded theory of how and why people attack large language models: LLM red teaming in the wild.
+We focused on the research questions of defining LLM red teaming, uncovering the motivations and goals for performing the activity, and characterizing the strategies people use when attacking LLMs.
+Based on the data, LLM red teaming is defined as a limit-seeking, non-malicious, manual activity, which depends highly on a team-effort and an alchemist mindset.
+It is highly intrinsically motivated by curiosity, fun, and to some degrees by concerns for various harms of deploying LLMs.
+We identify a taxonomy of 12 strategies and 35 different techniques of attacking LLMs.
+These findings are presented as a comprehensive grounded theory of how and why people attack large language models: LLM red teaming.

 Community